Crescent Bay of Laguna Beach, Orange County, California USA.

 Now the route takes you through a succession of stunning mountainous areas along the eastern spine of the state known as the Sierra Nevada.
 You can stop at one or all of Sequoia National Park, Yosemite, Lake Tahoe, Lassen Volcanic National Park, or Mount Shasta.

-We've reserved the most wild and remote bit of this route for the last, as you'll wind along the scenic Klamath River Highway through Happy Camp, CA, where you can take the rural Grayback Road back up to Oregon.
+We've reserved the wildest and most remote bit of this route for the last, as you'll wind along the scenic Klamath River Highway through Happy Camp, CA, where you can take the rural Grayback Road back up to Oregon.

 Best places to stop between Seattle and California